 you can use your fingers, or if you're comfortable, & very careful, you can use tweezers. place the middle of the lash on the middle of your lid & when it is secure, pull the inner corner down to your lashline & then secure the outer edge of the lash to the outer corner of your lash line.

-once the glue is nearly dry, using your thumb & index finger, squeeze the lash down to your natural lashes to close any gaps.
+once the glue is nearly dry, using your thumb & index finger, or a lash application tool, squeeze the lash down to your natural lashes to close any gaps.

 if you're still learning, apply black eyeliner before putting on your lashes. this way, you won't be able to see if they aren't right at your lash line!

 if you aren't use to wearing a strip lash, & you find your lashes uncomfortable, try cutting them into sections, & then applying each section. having the band cut into individual pieces will make them feel more comfortable, but you should get used to them soon!

 if you have a gap between your lash line & the false lash, you can use a small brush with a bit of black gel liner or black eyeshadow & carefully apply it in the gap. i often use a tiny bit of black eyeliner on the inner corner of my lash line if there is a gap where the lashes end.

 how to get the most out of your #likelylashes

 if you take good care of your lashes, you can wear them 25 times +

 be gentle with them. do not pull them off. gently peel off the lash starting at the outer corner, pulling the lash towards the inner corner. gently remove any left over adhesive from the band of your lash with tweezers. you can use a "lash cleanser" to remove any stubborn glue. do not get your lashes wet. use the cute box to store your lashes in! this will keep them extra safe.

 can i put mascara on my #likelylashes?